kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

 - This feature relies on the pod's `spec.workload.name` and `spec.workload.podGroup` fields being correctly set by its managing controller.
-If a user sets `usePodGroups: true` but the pods are not correctly linked to a `Workload` object, the eviction logic will fall back to per-pod counting to prevent a drain from being blocked by misconfiguration, which may violate the application's intended availability requirements.
+If a user sets `calculationPolicy: Workload` but the pods are not correctly linked to a `Workload` object, the eviction logic will fall back to per-pod counting to prevent a drain from being blocked by misconfiguration, which may violate the application's intended availability requirements.
 - One failing pod in a large group will make that group unhealthy if it drops below its `minCount`.
 In this way, a small number of failing pods spread across many replicas could prevent all evictions and block node drains.
 This is intended behavior (as the application is unhealthy), but may be surprising to operators.
 - A PDB `selector` that matches pods from multiple different `PodGroup`s (or a mix of grouped and individual pods) may have complex or unintended behavior.
 Users should be advised to create separate PDBs for each distinct `PodGroup` they wish to protect.